marushkevych/marushkevych.github.io/_posts/2014-05-21-angular-focus-on-input.md

 ```

 The example above will focus on load.
 But what if you need to focus on condition, say when the form becomes visible?
 We can add a boolean `@` [isolate scope property](/2014/05/14/Anguar-directives-isolate-scope) to our directive to communicate when to focus.
-But there is a little catch: we need to wrap `focus()` with `timeout()` in order to let browser handle the event that triggered our directive:
+But there is a little catch: we need to wrap `focus()` with `timeout()` in order to let browser handle the event that was supposed to trigger the focus:

 ```js
 focus.inject=["$timeout"];